ga4gh/ga4gh-schemas/doc/source/api/metadata.rst

-For data accessors, datasets are a simple way to scope exploration and analysis (e.g. are there any supporting examples in 1000genomes? what's the distribution of that result in the data from our project?)
+For data accessors, datasets are a simple way to scope exploration and analysis (e.g. are there any supporting examples in 1000genomes? what's the distribution of that result in the data from our project?).

 Issues (TODO)